youngkin/hugoblog/content/post/SunfounderGPIONotesLED.md

 ---
-title: "Sunfounder Raspberry Pi Kit Notes for Go and C - Blinking LED"
+title: "Raspberry Pi GPIO in Go an C - Blinking LED"
-description: "Questions about Sunfounder RPi kits?
-Look no further!"
+description: "How to use the Raspberry Pi's GPIO pins to cause an LED to blink"
 date: 2021-09-11T13:13:42-06:00
 draft: false
 image: "images/sunfounderLED.jpeg"